EBvi/dev-matrix/dev-test.md

 ---

-### 다음 빈칸을 채우시오
+### 다음 빈칸을 채우시오.

 (-----------------------) is a programming paradigm that uses "objects" – data structures consisting of data fields and methods together with their interactions – to design applications and computer programs.
 Programming techniques may include features such as data abstraction, encapsulation, modularity, polymorphism, and inheritance.
 Many modern programming languages now support (-----------------------)

 > 정답률 20%